daniegarcia254/DownTorrent/README.md

 ## Built With
 ### - Backend
-* [PM2](http://pm2.keymetrics.io/) -  The Node.js process manager to run and monitor the backend service
+* [PM2](http://pm2.keymetrics.io/) -  The Node.js process manager to run and monitor the server
-* [ExpressJS](https://expressjs.com/) - The Node.js framework used for the backend service
+* [ExpressJS](https://expressjs.com/) - The Node.js framework used for the server
 * [Socket.IO](https://socket.io/) - JavaScript library for realtime web applications.
 It enables realtime, bi-directional communication between the web clients and the server.
 ### - Frontend
-* [Quasar Framework](http://quasar-framework.org/) - The web framework used for the frontend
+* [Quasar Framework](http://quasar-framework.org/) - The web framework used for the webapp
 * [VueJS](https://vuejs.org/) - A progressive framework for building user interfaces in which _Quasar Framework_ is based
     * [Vue-router](https://router.vuejs.org/en/) - The official router for Vue.js
     * [Vuex](https://vuex.vuejs.org/en/intro.html) - Vuex is a state management pattern + library for Vue.js applications.